slabbi/Z80-CPU-Tester/README.md

 It tries
 1. to identify the CPU,
-2. to test whether the CPU is still functional.
+2. to test whether the CPU is still functional

-It has following features:
+and has following features:
 * 32kb EPROM (27C256), alternatively an EEPROM can be used (AT29C256)
 * 32kb SRAM
 * 2 output ports (one bidirectional, read-back mode) with 16 LEDs